skip to main content

 This difference between people with access to affordable internet and those without is often referred to as the digital divide.
 Those without access to fast, reliable internet miss out on opportunities for education, higher paying jobs, and civic engagement.
 In many cases, they can still be paying as much or more for their slow internet connections as people with faster connections in areas with more options and more competition between providers.

 Fortunately, many people in politics, academia, and the tech industry are trying to bridge the digital divide.
-For example, in July 2021, President Biden issued an executive order instructing the FCC to prevent certain anticompetitive practices from ISPs, make their pricing more transparent, and limit excessive early termination fees.20 If implemented by the FCC, it would improve access to the internet in many low-income communities.
+For example, in July 2021, President Biden issued an executive order instructing the FCC to prevent certain anticompetitive practices from ISPs, make their pricing more transparent, and limit excessive early termination fees.20 In response to this order, the FCC implemented a number of major changes to telecom policy, including reinstating net neutrality, and creating broadband labeling standards to improve transparency and expose hidden fees.

 How to get more internet providers in your area